 Were all conditions of the relevant approval(s) complied with?

-Approval MP 06_0074 no
+Approval MP 06_0074 No

-EPL 13088 no
+EPL 13088 No

+EPBC 2018/8243 Yes

 The Non compliances identified during the reporting period are detailed in Table 2.
-Each Noncompliance has been risked ranked as per the DPIE Annual Review Guidelines Compliance Status key outlined in Table 3.
+Each non-compliance has been risked ranked as per the DPE Annual Review Guidelines Compliance Status key outlined in Table 3.